wp-plugins/custom-content-type-manager/readme.txt

 If you are eager to see one of these features implemented in a future release, please share your feedback at the official Issues page: http://code.google.com/p/wordpress-custom-content-type-manager/issues/list

+And if you REALLY want some of these features implemented, you can hire me as your developer by making a donation: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=355ULXBFXYL8N

 == Upgrade Notice ==

+= 0.8.8 =
+Improved administration interface, new template functions, bug fixes.

 = 0.8.7 =
-* Adds HTML head and body tags back to the tpls/post_selector/main.tpl to correct issue 17 (http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=17&can=1).
+Adds HTML head and body tags back to the tpls/post_selector/main.tpl to correct issue 17 (http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=17&can=1).

 = 0.8.6 =
 Fixes CSS declaration that conflicted with Posts->Categories.
 Corrects examples in sample templates.